London Majors: Team owners

 Owners of the team over the years have included Public Utilities Commission director Bill Farquharson, Clare Van Horne, ex-Major League Baseball player Frank Colman (1956–early 1960), jeweller Chester Pegg, sportswriter/ author Bob Ferguson (1963–64), Ted Earley, George Hall, Arden Eddie (1976-February, 2003) and the current co-owners of Scott Dart and Roop Chanderdat.

 Frank Colman first played for the Majors in the mid-1930s.
 In 1936, he was a top Intercounty League pitcher and hitter, winning the league batting title and MVP award, which soon led to a pro contract.
 In 1941 and 1942, Colman played for the Toronto Maple Leafs of the International League.
 In 1942, he signed as an outfielder with the Pittsburgh Pirates.
 He remained with the Pirates as a first baseman-outfielder until late in the 1946 season when he signed with the New York Yankees.
 In 1949 and 1950, Colman played for Seattle of the Pacific Coast League, before returning to play for the AAA Toronto Maple Leafs in 1951 as player-coach.

 In 1954, Colman returned to his hometown of London, Ontario, signing on as player-manager with the London Majors, then owned by team general manager Clare Van Horne.
 In 1955, Colman purchased the Majors in 1956 from Van Horne and co-founded the Eager Beaver Baseball Association with London sportsman Gordon Berryhill and Al Marshall.
 Colman's Majors won the Intercounty title in 1956.

 2019 milestones

 In 2019, Roop Chanderdat the Majors field and general manager reached 300 wins on July 7, with a 6-1 win over the Hamilton Cardinals at home.
 He finished the season at 305 victories.

-On Canada Day of that same season, long-tenured and fan-favourite Major Cleveland Brownlee, who had played in the league since 2009 reached the 100 homerun plateau, in front of a near sold out crowd.
+On Canada Day of that same season, Cleveland Brownlee, who had played in the league since 2009 reached the 100 homerun plateau.
 The Majors won that game 15-3 over the defending champion Barrie Baycats.